-As part of the Mommy Makeover package, a choice of either a Restylane or Juvederm treatment will be offered.
+As part of the Mommy Makeover package, a choice of either a Restylane or Juvéderm treatment will be offered.
 One of our skilled, aesthetic service providers will meet with you and discuss your desired results and select which dermal filler is best suited to achieve your goals.

-Hyaluronic acid-based dermal fillers, such as Restylane or Juvederm, are some of the most revolutionary treatments in the cosmetic world.
-Hyaluronic acid is a substance that is naturally found within the body and as such is safe, reversible, and has no harmful side effects.
-Both Juvederm and Restylane are renowned and respected brands of these types of dermal fillers and, when skillfully applied, the results are beautiful and naturally noticeable.
-The rejuvenating effects can last up to a year and can plump up skin throughout the face, from adding sexy volume to the lips to restoring structure in the cheeks.
+Hyaluronic acid-based dermal fillers, such as Restylane or Juvéderm, are some of the most revolutionary treatments in the cosmetic world.
+Hyaluronic acid (HA) is a substance that is naturally found within the body.
+As such, HA fillers are safe and biodegradable.

+Both Juvéderm and Restylane are renowned and respected brands of these types of dermal fillers.
+When skillfully applied, the results are beautiful and naturally noticeable.
+The rejuvenating effects can last up to a year.
+They can plump up skin throughout the face, from adding sexy volume to the lips to restoring structure in the cheeks.

-Juvederm is often used to smooth the parentheses lines around the mouth, and fullness to cheeks, and plump and shape the lips.
+Juvéderm is often used to smooth the parentheses lines around the mouth, and fullness to cheeks, and plump and shape the lips.
 Restylane is also used to replace a loss of volume throughout the face, but can also reduce the appearance of fine lines, marionette lines, lip lines, and rejuvenate the hands.

 CHEMICAL PEEL, Brighten + Improve Skin Tone | Mommy Makeover Package

 As our skin ages, sunspots, discolorations, enlarged pores, and fine lines rob our skin tone of its youthful appearance.
-So to round out the services already discussed, we include a chemical peel in the Mommy Makeover package to address these various signs of aging.
+So, to round out the services already discussed, we include a chemical peel in the Mommy Makeover package to address these various signs of aging.
 Chemical peels can target all these issues, while improving skin texture, returning a healthy glow and brightened color to the face.

 Chemical peels restore your complexion through exfoliation, stimulating skin cell renewal, and triggering your body’s natural healing process.
 This results in an overall rejuvenation that targets sun damage, acne, skin discoloration, and uneven skin tone.

 At Cliffside Skin + Laser, our chemical peels are cosmetic procedures that are professionally administered by skilled dermatologists.
 A dermatologist will meet with you, discuss any skin issues you may have, and determine the correct acid formula to achieve your desired results.
-The special acid formulas work to remove the skin’s outer layer of skin to reveal the youthful, new skin below.
-Leaving you with a refreshed and renewed appearance.
+The unique acid formulas work to remove the skin’s outer layer of skin to reveal the youthful, new skin below, leaving you with a refreshed and renewed appearance.

-Mommy Makeover | Aesthetic Services Available Near Me
+Mommy Makeover Near Me

 If you are interested in discussing any of the Mommy Makeover services further, please schedule your free consultation by contacting the office at Cliffside Laser + Skin.
-As the premier provider of both dermatological and cosmetic services in the Cliffside Park area, our knowledgeable providers are able to achieve the youthful, dramatic results you deserve.
+As the premier provider of both dermatological and cosmetic services in the Cliffside Park area, our knowledgeable providers can achieve the youthful, dramatic results you deserve.
 We will schedule a no-cost consultation to discuss your specific needs and tailor a treatment plan specific to you.
 Call us today at (201) 773-1999 or by filling out the form below.